SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Now **Right Click -> Build Selection**

 This will take a long time.
-UE4 will end being built last and takes the longest.
+UE4 will be built last and takes the longest.

 ### Usage